 Methodology: Ranking the Best Online Engineering Management Degree Programs

 Working adults and other nontraditional students want a degree that will pay off in their career (and pay back their financial aid).
 That’s why Bachelor’s Degree Center features only legitimate, accredited institutions, ranking programs according to current data from IPEDS and Niche.
 Factors including cost, graduate salary, and reputation.

 1. Oregon Institute of Technology

 The Oregon Institute of Technology’s online BAS in Technology Management offers students access to the best online engineering management degree program in the nation.
 Oregon Tech’s online tech management degree is designed for students who have already earned an AS or AAS in fields such as engineering technology, electronics technology, project management, systems engineering, and environmental technology.
 Graduates are prepared to take on leadership positions on engineering projects in technical and engineering fields.

 Oregon Tech is a public polytechnic institute devoted to science, health, engineering, and other applied sciences.
 Founded in 1947, Oregon Tech began with the mission of educating returning WWII veterans.
 Today, the institute is known for its close connections with industry, with every student taking part in a coop or internship for real-world, hands-on experience.

 What We Like: Oregon Tech is also accredited by the IACBE for business and management programs.

 2. Arizona State University

 Founded prior to established Arizona as a state, Arizona State University was founded in the mid-1880s by the 13th Az.
 Legislature as a state normal school.
-ASU is a multiple-campus university with more than 125,000 students studying online and on its education facilities throughout the state.
+ASU is a multiple-campus university with more than 125,000 online students and on its education facilities throughout the state.